bartificer/programming-by-stealth/docs/pbs51.md

 }
 ```

 Now we’re ready to collapse all the optional arguments into a single object.
-This involves a lot of changes to the constructor, so I’ve included the complete constructor below with the modified regions marked:
+This involves a lot of changes to the constructor.
+So I’ve included the complete constructor below with the modified regions marked:

 ```javascript
 /**